 If you’re still reading this post, it’s obvious that you’re not happy in your current work environment.
 Maybe you might benefit from some career advice or even just a friendly chat about your situation with a recruiter?

-Understanding your reasons for leaving can help a recruitment consultant to find your dream job.
+Understanding your reasons for leaving can help a recruitment consultant to find you a job you will be happy in.

 A reputable recruitment consultant will be able to advise you on your salary expectations, whether your expectations in terms of a benefits package are realistic and offer advice on any training you might need in order to achieve your long term goals.

 Recruiters also have expert knowledge of the market.
-They will likely know which companies would likely be a good culture fit for you.
+They will likely know which companies offer an environment you would be happy working in.
 Or which ones to avoid given your dissatisfaction in your current position.

 How are you feeling about returning to work this January?
 Do you have any advice to offer others about post-Christmas blues?
 We would love to hear your thoughts in the comments below.